Make a Video Call with LLM: A Measurement Campaign over Six Mainstream Apps: Benchmark Design

 \subsection{Internal Mechanism}

 AI video chat shares similarities with traditional video chat in transmitting real-time video streams but differs in replacing the human counterpart with an AI model.
 Therefore, we would like to know how the shift of use cases affects the design choices of video streaming.
-Accordingly, we measure a series of dimensions on the design choices of video streaming (network protocol, video bitrate, framerate, and packet sending pattern).
-We further measure LLM-specific metrics (input modality) to understand how LLM handles the inputs.
+Accordingly, we measure a series of dimensions on the design choices of video streaming (network protocol, video bitrate, frame rate, and video packet sending pattern).
+We further measure LLM-specific metrics (input modality and output tokens) to understand both how the LLM consumes the inputs and how verbose its replies are.

 \parahead{Network protocol.} For traditional RTC applications such as video conferencing, the RTP protocol is most widely used, e.g., in Zoom and Google Meet.
 Therefore, we want to investigate whether the commercial AI video chat applications follow the same practice.